javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

                            //  |
   function welcome() {     //  |
     alert("Hello!");       //  |  Function Declaration is available
-  }                        //  |  everywhere in the block when it's declared
+  }                        //  |  everywhere in the block where it's declared
                            //  |
 *!*
   welcome();               // /   (runs)